 I almost burst out in laughter at the little girl’s reply.
 However, I kept wondering what made that mother hate even the very thought of having a girl child the second time!

 It was May 7th, 2010, early morning.
 I had just undergone my C-section.
-Although under anesthesia, I could feel the doctors dig out my baby.
+Although under anaesthesia, I could feel the doctors dig out my baby.
 Unable to control my curiosity even a second longer, I asked them if the baby was a girl or a boy.
 Their reply shocked me right on that operation table.

 They said, “Sorry ma, we will first inform your husband and parents outside.
 You have to wait!”